tradingview/lightweight-charts/website/docs/intro.md

 ## Requirements

-First of all, Lightweight Charts is _a client-side_ library.
+First of all, Lightweight Charts™ is _a client-side_ library.
 This means that it does not and cannot work on the server-side (i.e. NodeJS), at least out of the box.

 The code of `lightweight-charts` package is targeted to [_es2016_ language specification](https://262.ecma-international.org/7.0/).